 The narrator of “Tinder Embers” is the anti-heroine of an anti-romance; the author has taken the formula romance and turned it on its head.
 The use of social media as a device for involving the narrator with an “off-stage” character who functions as a foil is particularly effective.

 2nd Prize: “Target Market” (Jonathan Sean Lyster, Parksville)

 “Target Market” is a science fiction story that’s built around an original concept, one that’s particularly appropriate in the context of a writing contest.
 The resolution is understated but chilling.

-3rd Prize: “Identities Reclaimed” (Judith Stofer, use DAWN STOFER, Denman Island)
+3rd Prize: “Identities Reclaimed” (Dawn Stofer, Denman Island)

 “Identities Reclaimed” is original, funny, and hip.
 While quite a few first-person stories feature an unreliable narrator, the central figure of this story isn’t so much unreliable as profoundly quirky—her perspective is refreshingly strange.

 “Potemkin” (Delani Valin, Nanaimo) is a well-crafted story with a simple but intriguing plot structure.
 The voice is engaging, the transitions are clear and incisive, and the prose style is interesting without being obtrusive.